oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/guests/website-guest-access.rst

 .. note::
    For faster navigation between the configuration menu sections, use :ref:`Quick Search <user-guide--system-configuration--quick-search>`.

-4. Clear the **Use Organization** check box to change the organization-wide setting.
+4. Clear the **Use Organization** checkbox to change the organization-wide setting.

 5. Select the **Enable Guest Access** checkbox.